Department of Energy to launch Abu Dhabi Water & Power Week in May 2026

 With a strong focus on technology, financing and investment, and stakeholder collaboration, the summit will empower the voices of the youth and those innovating at the front line of water scarcity, highlighting the UAE’s contribution to fostering international cooperation and coordinated action to address water scarcity.

-Through discussions between governments and regulators, Abu Dhabi Water & Power Week will lay the foundations for progress on water security, building up to the 2026 United Nations Water Conference, which will be co-hosted by the UAE and Senegal in Abu Dhabi in December 2026.
+Through discussions between governments and regulators, Abu Dhabi Water & Power Week will lay the foundations for progress on water security, building up to the 2026 United Nations Water Conference in December 2026.

-The Abu Dhabi Water & Power Week programme will focus on translating strategies into implementation through a series of high-level sessions and convenings organised across five forums, including the World Utilities Congress, held in partnership with TAQA and centred on power systems, water security, cooling and urban demand; a DoE-led summit and roundtables advancing regulations and policies for growth; a water innovation summit hosted by The Mohamed bin Zayed Water Initiative to bring together the global water community and advance innovative approaches to addressing water scarcity; a fintech and investment summit, connecting investors with emerging opportunities across sectors; and an AI and future tech summit, showcasing industry-led advancements and their real-world applications.
+The Abu Dhabi Water & Power Week programme will focus on translating strategies into implementation through a series of high-level sessions and convenings organised across five forums:

+• The World Utilities Congress, in partnership with TAQA, centred on topics including Power Systems, Water Security, Cooling and Urban Demand

 Reinforced by local initiatives and aligned with the UAE Energy Strategy 2050 and national water security goals, Abu Dhabi Water & Power Week supports the 2050 Energy and Water Framework, helping to future-proof both sectors in the UAE and beyond.